Xeonrx/Schlrint/README.md

 ## Configuration
 Schlrint is already all set up for you, but if you really want to reconfigure it, read this.
 - `FIRST.txt` is the file searched through to find first names.
-You can change this to add more, or less.
 - `LAST.txt` these are the last names.
 They are added onto every first name, and checked for results.
 - `QUERY.txt` the content in this file helps return results by google dorking common school activties.

+Every one of these files are easily editable.
+You can add more content for more accuracy, or even remove content.<br />
+Just know adding more content will make the process longer to complete, but maybe time isn't a problem :)